BDI-pathogens/phyloscanner/phyloflows/README.md

 and the worst case error is 50%-32.1%=17.9%.
-That is pretty bad. **The job of phyloflow is to return better estimates**, with a worst case error lower than 2-3%.
+That is pretty bad. **The job of phyloflows is to return better estimates**, with a worst case error lower than 2-3%.

 ## Our solution